 A urethral caruncle is a small, benign vascular growth that usually occurs at the back part of the distalmost end of the urethra.
 Your urethra is the duct through which urine exits your body.

 It’s even rarer for men to develop a urethral caruncle.
-There’s only ever been one reported case in the medical literature.
+There’s only ever been

 Unless it’s causing uncomfortable symptoms, this type of growth usually isn’t cause for concern.
 Keep reading to learn more about the symptoms, diagnosis, treatment, and more.